Types of contact lenses

 Custom contact lenses for the difficult eye

 If you think you’ve tried them all and practically given up on contact lenses, custom-made lenses may be the solution for you.
 While disposables often take a one-size-fits-all approach (when is that ever true?) these lenses are tailored to your individual eyes, no matter how unusual they are.
-Tailoring the right lens for each individual is a job for a contact lens specialist.
+Tailoring the right lens for each individual is a job for a contact lens expert.
 Especially if you have had trouble with contact lenses in the past, getting the right lens for your eye is essential to success.
-For more on custom lenses, click here.

 Contact lenses for keratoconus

 Keratoconus is a corneal disease that affects about 1 in 2,000 Australians (at least 10,000 people).
 The mainstay of successful management is contact lenses – provided they are comfortable and fit properly.
 In fact, poor contact lens fit is one of the causes of progression of this disease.
-It is essential to find a contact lens practitioner who is experienced in keratoconus and fits patients every week.
+It is essential to find an expert contact lens practitioner who is experienced in keratoconus and fits patients every week.
 This helps to keep you out of needing a corneal transplant for longer – preferably for good.
 Contact lenses for keratoconus include soft custom lenses, RGP contact lenses, sclerals and hybrid contact lenses.
-For more on contact lenses for keratoconus, click here.

 If you do end up needing a corneal graft, it is not unusual to need a special kind of contact lens afterwards, to provide functional vision.